-Most of our wholesale distributed accounts have been deeply impacted by the ever-changing COVID-19 situation.
-But we are continuing to distribute primarily bottles for off-sale purchase to stores with some limited draft as bars and restaurants start to reopen.
-We are self-distributed throughout the Bay Area, and have several wholesale partners in Northern, Central and Southern California, Oregon, Colorado, and the Philadelphia area.
+We are self-distributed throughout the Bay Area, and have several wholesale partners in Northern, Central, and Southern California, Oregon, Colorado, Philadelphia, Reno, Seattle, and Maine.
 Follow this link to see a list of our wholesale accounts.

 Our brewery family loves animals of all kinds!
 But the Health Department only allows service dogs recognized by the ADA inside both our brewpubs due to the open kitchen designs.
 Under the ADA guidelines, a service animal is defined as “a dog that has been individually trained to do work or perform tasks for an individual with a disability”.
-Due to our ability to expand outdoor dining in Santa Rosa, we are able to accommodate furry guests more easily for outdoor dining.
-Our Windsor location can seat guests with their pet dogs in our full-service patio, and it has a large outdoor dog-friendly beer garden complete with a dog bowl/water bottle filling station!
-Dogs must remain on-leash and with their owner at all times.
+Due to our ability to expand outdoor dining in Santa Rosa, we are able to accommodate furry guests more easily.
+Our Windsor location can seat guests with their pet dogs in our full-service patio, and it has a large outdoor dog-friendly beer garden complete with a dog bowl/water bottle filling station.
+Dogs must remain on a leash and with their owner at all times.

-We fill BLANK 32 oz., 64 oz. and 2 liter growlers that are clean and of high quality.
+We fill BLANK 32 oz., 64 oz., and 128 oz. which are clean and of high quality.
 We may also fill another brewery’s branded growler IF it is brought in with their logo completely obscured with tape or plastic wrap.
 Removable brown paper bags don’t count!
 Clear glass, green glass, plastic containers, and metal or plastic screwcaps are not to our quality standards.
-Brown glass, ceramic, and stainless steel with high pressure ratings and good closures are the best for beer.
+Brown glass, ceramic, and stainless steel with high-pressure ratings and good closures are the best for beer.
 Our RRBC branded growler, the brown glass 2 liter Palla bottle with a flip-top closure, will hold beer for up to 2 weeks if left unopened and refrigerated.
 Once opened, any growler needs to be consumed quickly or it will lose carbonation and become oxidized.
 Further, beer expands when it gets warm.
 While this is not a problem in bottles, it can lead to quality and safety issues in growlers which, by nature, do not have a tight seal.
 Please store all growlers, not just RRBC’s, cold at all times.

 The answer is a resounding YES!
 But only to customers within the state of California for now.
-Direct to consumer laws are quite complicated and vary from state to state.
+Direct-to-consumer laws are quite complicated and vary from state to state.
 There are only 8 states where shipping from a brewery to a consumer is even legal.
-And the permits, fees and compliance in these states can be overwhelmingly complicated.
+And the permits, fees, and compliance in these states can be overwhelmingly complicated.
 We hope to bring on a couple more states in the future, but for now we will remain focused on California where there are no restrictions.
 Check our website and social media sites for the latest offerings.
-We usually post on Fridays, with some exceptions, and ship Mondays and Tuesdays.
+We usually post offerings on Fridays, with some exceptions, and ship Mondays, Tuesdays, and Wednesdays.

-We self-distribute in Sonoma, Napa, and Marin Counties along with San Francisco and much of the East Bay.
-While we have been able to take on a few new accounts, we are not flooding the market with beer!
-You can email us at email@example.com to inquire about carrying our beer.
+While we have been able to take on a few new accounts, we are not flooding the market with beer.
+You can send an email through our Contact Us page to inquire about carrying our beer.
 Or check with one of our valued wholesale partners listed on our website here.

-Important to note: It is ILLEGAL for retailers (i.e. bars, stores, restaurants) to buy beer directly from brewery pubs, taprooms and tasting rooms in California.
+Important to note: It is ILLEGAL for retailers (i.e. bars, stores, restaurants) to buy beer directly from brewery pubs, taprooms, and tasting rooms in California.
 Retailers are required to buy beer from licensed wholesalers at the posted wholesale price in their County.
-Buying beer from anyone other than a licensed wholesaler (including other retailers like Costco or Whole Foods) is a violation of Business and Professions code number 23402.5 and enforced by the California Dept. of Alcohol Beverage Control and AB 776.
+Buying beer from anyone other than a licensed wholesaler (including other retailers like Costco or Whole Foods) is a violation of Business and Professions code number 23402.5 and AB 776 and enforced by the California Dept. of Alcohol Beverage Control .
 Retailers caught bootlegging our beer are turned in to the ABC.